 You will need to buy some pre-made kitten formula such as Just Born or KMR at the pet store with a baby bottle.
 The liquid formulas are faster and easier to use then the cans.
 Canned formula can be made at each feeding to stay fresher.
 Follow instructions on the labels!

-Do NOT poke a hole in the bottle with a needle - you will have to use some tiny scissors to poke through the top to make the opening big enough.
+Do NOT poke a hole in the bottle with a needle it will be too small.
+You will have to use some tiny scissors to poke through the top to make the opening.
 The hole in the bottle should only be big enough that if you hold the bottle upside down the milk drips out slowly.
 DO NOT MAKE THE HOLE TOO BIG!

 KMR (Kitten Milk Replacer) or Just Born are the best formulas to feed a young kitten.

 Do not give a kitten cow's milk, soy or rice milk!
 If you cannot obtain KMR or Just Born immediately, use the following emergency recipe for up to 24 hours only.
 In an emergency, call a veterinarian or check an animal shelter for kitten formulas.

 Visit www.1888PETS911.org for animal shelters in your area.

 The pet store is closed, and you have hungry kittens that need formula!
 Never fear!
 As with the below formulas, please remember that any emergency formula should only be used until regular Feline Replacement Formula (such as KMR or Just Born) can be purchased at the pet store.
 None of these are nutritionally complete for the long term health of a kitten.